-the way the surface shear stress is computed.
+One of the major sources of the difficulty is the ambiguity in the way the drag is computed.
+A computed drag value may depend on the integration path it takes, or on the way the surface shear stress is computed.
 In order to remove this ambiguity, the author proposed an NS solver with global conservation^{1),2),3),4)}.
 The word "global conservation" means that the conservation property is satisfied everywhere in the computed flow domain, all the way down to boundaries.
-The global conservation property automatically assures that computed macroscopic forces such as lift and drag do not depend on the integration path, i. e., the forces are unique.
+The global conservation property automatically assures that computed macroscopic forces such as lift and drag do not depend on the integration path, i.e., the computed force values are unique.
 In the globally conservative scheme, there is no ambiguity in the way the surface stress terms are estimated, since it is made fully consistent with the solver itself.

 Using the solver, the drag of a two-dimensional circular cylinder was computed at the Reynolds number $R_e=40$, and the computed drag agreed well with other well-established computed values1).
 The scheme was extended to three dimensions, and the flow past a Series 60 ($C_B=0.60$) ship hull was computed3).
-In the Reynolds number range $R_e=3.0 \times 10^6$ to 4.0×10^6 , the computed drag agreed well with the measured values.
-However, in computing the drag of the same ship in the range $R_e=4.0 \times 10^5$ to 4.0×10^7 , the computed drag tended to deviate systematically toward higher values from the measurements4) at higher Reynolds number range.
+In the Reynolds number range $R_e = 3.0 \times 10^6 \sim 4.0 \times 10^6$, the computed drag agreed well with the measured values.
+However, in computing drag of the same ship in the range $R_e = 4.0 \times 10^5 \sim 4.0 \times 10^7$, the computed drag tended to deviate systematically toward higher values from the measurements4) at higher Reynolds number range.

 The present work shows an effort to clarify the cause of the deviation and to compute the drag more accurately.
 The drag of the same ship is computed using grids with various degree of clustering.
-The drag of a flat plate is also computed, since the flow around it has much similarity with that of the Series 60 ($C_B = 0.60$) hull, which is very fine.
+The drag of a flat plate is also computed, since the flow around it has much similarity with that of the Series 60 $(C_B=0.60)$ hull, which is very fine.